awesomeWM/awesome/docs/01-readme.md

 ## Contributing code

-You can submit pull requests on the [github repository](https://github.com/awesomeWM/awesome).
+You can submit pull requests on the [GitHub repository](https://github.com/awesomeWM/awesome).
 Please read the [contributing guide](https://github.com/awesomeWM/awesome/blob/master/docs/02-contributing.md) for any coding, documentation or patch guidelines.

 ## Status